ralna/GALAHAD/doc/Julia/rst-dir/cro_functions.rst

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A$ in the same order as those in A_val.
+		- is a one-dimensional array of size A_ne and type INT that holds the column indices of $A$ in the same order as those in A_val.

 	*
 		- A_ptr

-		- is a one-dimensional array of size m+1 and type Int32 that holds the starting position of each row of $A$.
+		- is a one-dimensional array of size m+1 and type INT that holds the starting position of each row of $A$.
 The m+1-st component holds the total number of entries (plus one if fortran indexing is used).

 	*
 		- g